25,000+ Seed Startups 2026 | Verified Funding Database

 Seed funding represents the first significant round of institutional investment that startups receive as they transition from concept to early-stage business.
 Unlike bootstrapping or pre-seed funding from friends and family, seed rounds typically involve professional investors such as seed-stage venture capital firms, angel investors, or startup accelerators.
 The concept of seed funding has evolved significantly, as documented by Y Combinator’s comprehensive seed fundraising guide, one of the most authoritative resources on early-stage financing.

 In 2025, typical seed funding rounds range from $500,000 to $5 million, though amounts vary significantly based on industry, geography, and the startup’s traction.
 Technology and AI-focused companies often raise larger seed rounds due to higher development costs and competitive landscapes, while service-based or lean startups may raise smaller amounts.
+Our B2B lead database tracks seed-stage companies globally with verified contacts and funding intelligence.

 Seed funding differs from other funding stages in several key ways: